quanteda/tutorials.quanteda.io/content/machine-learning/wordfish.en.markdown

 require(quanteda.textmodels)
 ```

 In this example, we show how to apply Wordfish to the Irish budget speeches from 2010.
-First, we create `dfm`, afterwards we run Wordfish.
+First, we create a document-feature matrix.
+Afterwards, we run Wordfish.

 ```r